bensonhan/lanyon-translate/index.md

 future generations can access and use ephemera that document the larger arena of discourse that takes place alongside mainstream media and scholarly publications.

-For more information on IDEP, visit the IDEP Project site: http://idep.library.ucla.edu
+For more information on IDEP, visit the [IDEP Project site](http://idep.library.ucla.edu)

 The UCLA Library works closely with project partners to capture, preserve, and describe new forms of knowledge, records, and content.
 This toolkit outlines standards, workflows, and best practices for